RiverOnVenus/linux-ek/README.md

 The Linux-ck-tt kernel and modules with [Con Kolivas](https://github.com/ckolivas)' hrtimer patches and Task Type CPU scheduler  by [Hamad Marri](https://github.com/hamadmarri) and with some other patches.
 Built on the [Linux-ck](https://aur.archlinux.org/packages/linux-ck/) maintained by [graysky](https://github.com/graysky2).

 - [Con Kolivas' hrtimer patches](https://github.com/ckolivas/linux/tree/5.12-ck) and the recommended 1000 Hz tick rate.
-- [TT-CPU-Scheduler](https://github.com/hamadmarri/TT-CPU-Scheduler) - The goal of the Task Type (TT) scheduler is to detect tasks types based on their behaviours and control the schedulling based on their types.
+- [TT-CPU-Scheduler](https://github.com/hamadmarri/TT-CPU-Scheduler) - The goal of the Task Type (TT) scheduler is to detect tasks types based on their behaviours and control the schedulling based on their types. \## fixed for 5.18 by [Parvinder Singh](https://github.com/psndna88).
 - [kernel_compiler_patch](https://github.com/graysky2/kernel_compiler_patch) enables compiler optimizations for additional CPUs.
 - [CJKTTY](https://github.com/zhmars/cjktty-patches) supports displaying CJK Unified Ideographs on Linux tty.
 - [BBR v2](https://github.com/google/bbr) is a congestion control algorithm proposed by Google.